ibm-cloud-docs/codeengine/use-case.md

 ## Experienced with containers, but no skill or budget for managing clusters
 {: #use-cases-containers}

 Maria is a developer who is knowledgeable about containers.
 However, they don't want the complexity or time consumption of managing a cluster.
-With {{site.data.keyword.codeengineshort}}, they does not need to worry about the skills that are required to manage a cluster or the time it takes to do so.
-Instead, {{site.data.keyword.codeengineshort}} takes these complexities away and the IBM team manages your infrastructure as part of the IBM Cloud service.
+With {{site.data.keyword.codeengineshort}}, they do not need to worry about the skills that are required to manage a cluster or the time it takes to do so.
+Instead, {{site.data.keyword.codeengineshort}} takes these complexities away and the IBM team manages your infrastructure as part of the {{site.data.keyword.cloud_notm}} service.

 ## Workloads with intermittent spikes
 {: #use-cases-small-workloads}